RomainCyr/LTRSP-3589/1_sanity_checks/2_aetest_check_version_and_igp_bonus/README.md

 ### Step 6 - Verify if any configuration differences are found

 Now that the config diff has been generated, check if there are any differences.
 To do so you can check the length of the `.diffs` attribute of a Diff object: `len(diff.diffs)`.
-The length is 0 if there are no differences.
+If there are no difference, the length is 0.
-The `.diffs` attribute is a list of differences found between the two Genie Config objects.
+The `.diffs` attribute is a list of differences found between the two Genie `Config` objects.
 You can also log it to see the differences.
 If any difference is found, the test failed, use the `failed()` method to fail the test.

+*Note that for xrd-1 the wrong loopback 0 address was specified in the testbed.
+This is done on purpose to have the `check_igp_config` test section failed for this router.*